osbaldoj/osbaldoj/README.md

 - 👋 Hi, I’m @osbaldoj
-- 👀 I’m interested in Game dev, Unity and JavaScript
+- 👀 I’m interested in Game dev, Unity, and C#
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently developing a tower defense game called Invasion
 - 💞️ I’m looking to collaborate on everything I can
-- 📫 How to reach me ...
+- 📫 You can reach me at my Twitter @Jorge_Osbaldo

 <!---
 osbaldoj/osbaldoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.